brianspiering/teaching_materials/setup_ipad_as_whiteboard.md

-Steps to use iPad as whiteboard at same time as slides on Zoom
+Steps to use an iPad as a whiteboard on Zoom
 -----

+Note: This probably works with any tablet and a Mac.
+I have not tested it with other setups.

 1. Plug in iPad with a physical cable to Mac.
 2. Start whiteboard app on iPad.
 The built-in Notes app works well.